section-engineering-education/engineering-education/content/how-to-collect-update-and-organize-python-logs/index.md

 Alternatively, you can use the Django application to log your files since it utilizes Python modules.
 The following steps should be adhered to while utilizing Django logging:
 1. Configure `location.py` for various loggers, handlers, filters, and formatters.
 2. Appending the logger's code in views or any other module applicable
 3. Configuring `location.py`.
-In order to enable logging in Django, we have to configure its locale.
-That is defined.
+To enable logging in Django, we have to configure its locale.
    - loggers
    - handlers
    - formatters